Magneto-oncology: a radical pair primer

 Outcomes measured

-- radical pair mechanism (biophysical mechanism)
+- radical pair mechanism relevance to magneto-oncology

-- implications for oncology/magneto-oncology research and therapeutic protocols
+- theoretical model development for therapeutic protocols

 Limitations